 There are a few different ways you can store files.
 The least secure but cheapest way would be to store digitized documents on shared network drives, but doing so generates security risks and makes searching for documents really challenging.
 A preferred option would be to store documents in an electronic document management system (EDMS) like Webdocs.

-Document management systems come in all forms and shapes, and are ususally now available in cloud- or on-premise-based versions.
+Document management systems come in all forms and shapes, and are usually now available in cloud- or on-premises-based versions.
 Which you choose depends on your needs.
 Cloud-based solutions provide instant ROI, fewer start-up costs and no IT maintenance.
-However, they do sacrifice some control and the more robust functionality of a server-based, on-premise solution.
+However, they do sacrifice some control and the more robust functionality of a server-based, on-premises solution.